-As at 31 December 2017 and as at the date of this report, the Board of directors comprised five non-executive directors, four of whom were independent of the Investment Manager and its affiliates.
+As at 31 December 2018 and as at the date of this report, the Board of directors comprised six nonexecutive directors, five of whom were independent of the Investment Manager and its affiliates.

-The present members of the Board are listed on the inside back cover and on page 13.
+The present members of the Board are listed on the inside back cover and their curriculum vitae are included on pages 13 and 14.
 In accordance with the provisions of the AIC Code, all directors should submit themselves for re-election at least every three years.
 In addition, as Mr Orrico is not independent of the Investment Manager, he is required by the FCA's Listing Rules to submit himself for re-election annually.
+However, in accordance with PIRC's published guidance and the 2019 AIC Code, all directors will continue to offer themselves for annual re-election for the foreseeable future.

-As the Fund is a Jersey-regulated entity, any change of director is subject to the consent of the Jersey Financial Services Commission ("JFSC") and the resignation of each director will be conditional upon the JFSC's consent to their resignation being obtained.
-This consent will only be sought if any director is not re-elected at the Company and Cell AGM.
-Any director whose re-election is not approved at the Company and Cell AGM will therefore remain in office until such time as the JFSC consents to their resignation (and this consent may itself be conditional upon the appointment of a replacement director acceptable to the JFSC).
+As the Fund is a Jersey-regulated entity, any change of director is subject to the consent of the Jersey Financial Services Commission and the resignation of each director will be conditional upon the JFSC's consent to their resignation being obtained.
+This consent will only be sought if any director retires or is not re-elected at the Company and Cell AGM.
+Any director who retires or whose re-election is not approved at the Company and Cell AGM will therefore remain in office until such time as the JFSC consents to their resignation (and this consent may itself be conditional upon the appointment of a replacement director acceptable to the JFSC).
 Any such resigning director will not take part in the management of the Fund pending receipt of such regulatory consent (save as may be required to preserve and protect the Fund's assets and interests or as may be required to comply with applicable regulation or legal obligation).